John Corabi

 John Corabi (born April 26, 1959) is an American hard rock singer and guitarist.
-He was the frontman of The Scream during 1989 and the frontman of Mötley Crüe between 1992 and 1996 during original frontman Vince Neil's hiatus from the band.
+He was the frontman of the Scream during 1989 and the frontman of Mötley Crüe between 1992 and 1996 during original frontman Vince Neil's hiatus from the band.

 Corabi is considered a "rock journeyman" with a long list of collaborations with established acts such as Angora, Union and ESP (both with former Kiss lead guitarist Bruce Kulick), Ratt (as a guitarist), Twenty 4 Seven (with his then Ratt bandmate Bobby Blotzer), Zen Lunatic, Brides of Destruction, and Angel City Outlaws (with his then Ratt bandmates Robbie Crane and Bobby Blotzer, and former Ratt guitarist Keri Kelli, who he replaced in Ratt).
-He is the lead singer for supergroup The Dead Daisies.
-His autobiography titled "Horseshoes & Hand Grenades" was released in 2022 and he is finalizing a solo album for release.
+He is the lead singer for supergroup the Dead Daisies.
+His autobiography titled Horseshoes & Hand Grenades was released in 2022 and he is finalizing a solo album for release.

 Early years

 Corabi was born on April 26, 1959 in Philadelphia, Pennsylvania.
-He is of Italian descent, with familial roots in Sicily and Calabria.